-At December 31, 2020 and 2019, the Company had no amounts recorded for uncertain tax positions and does not expect any material changes in uncertain tax benefits during the next 12 months.
+At December 31, 2021 and 2020, the Company had no amounts recorded for uncertain tax positions and does not expect any material changes in uncertain tax benefits during the next 12 months.
 The Company recognizes interest and penalties related to income tax matters in income tax expense.
+The Company is subject to U.S. federal income tax as well as income tax in various states.
+The Company is generally not subject to examination by taxing authorities for years prior to 2018.